 While the probing of the individual services or ECS runtimes/resources happens on the devices (and thus belongs to Section 3.7 or Section 3.8.1, respectively), the main task of this component is to aggregate the information on IT infrastructure level (see also [35]).
-The aggregation of the received values shall follow existing guidelines, approaches, relevant standards or norms in I4.0.
+The aggregation of the received values shall follow existing guidelines, approaches, relevant standards or norms in Industry 4.0.
 As the IIP-Ecosphere platform shall operate across a plethora of resources (and connected or underlying platforms and their resources, if available), the monitoring component shall foresee (optional) hierarchical aggregation to distribute the input load and to increase the efficiency.

 Table 16 summarizes the basic requirements for the monitoring component from [11].
 These focus on devices/resources, services and alarming/alerts, in generic or application-specific fashion (e.g., through specific monitoring services hooked into the data processing chain).
 Akin for the device management, one important general requirement is R7 which requests the use of AAS for the interfaces of all layers/components in the IIP-Ecosphere platform.
 On the one side, the monitoring must take the information in the platform AAS on available resources into account and use the information provided by services and resources through their local monitoring.
 This component may require further properties than those, e.g., described in Section 3.8.1.
 On the other side, the device management shall provide relevant (aggregated) information and own operations to upper layers such as the user interface of the platform.
-The functionality of the monitoring component relies on underlying information (through AAS events89 and polling, R11) in the services/resource sub-model elements collections.
-However, due to potential performance issues of the AAS approach, for urgent alarms/alerts also a second path via the Transport component may be adequate.
+The functionality of the monitoring component shall rely on underlying information (through AAS events and polling, R11) in the services/resource sub-model elements collections.
+However, due to potential performance issues of the AAS approach, for urgent alarms/alerts also a second path via the Transport component is more adequate.

 As described for the device management, the monitoring component must take the virtual character of the IIP-Ecosphere platform into account (cf. Section 3.1).
 Therefore, it is mandatory that the monitoring is able to operate on multiple AAS of the structure described in this document rather than on "just" the singleton AAS of the IIP-Ecosphere platform.
 This allows taking other IIP-Ecosphere platform instances as well as underlying mapped-in platform instances into account.
 However, it is important to understand that access to these further AAS may be restricted, e.g., access to information is limited.
-This may be represented in terms of missing properties or AAS access limitations90.
+This may be represented in terms of missing properties or AAS access limitations.

 Requirement Summary R4d Execution of services must be supervised/monitored.
 R4e Service monitoring shall be parameterizable.
 R4f Service monitoring shall be realized by application-specific services R25e The AAS of the resource must describe static properties of the resource R25f The AAS of the resource must describe dynamic properties of the resource R46 The collection of personal data must be for specified, clear and legitimate purposes R53 The platform must provide a mechanism for notifications regarding rectification, deletion, blocking, and leakage.
+R63 The platform shall provide a mechanism to capture user privacy and security requirements R118a The platform shall provide warning and alerting services to the AI toolkit.
+R122 Based on the configuration model, the platform shall be able to decide on the optimal use of AI methods, i.e., reflection of monitoring information into the configuration model is needed.